LoyolaChicagoBooks/scalaworkshop/source/install.rst

 IDE Option: JetBrains IntelliJ IDEA
 -----------------------------------

-We know that many faculty teaching introductory CS courses prefer an Integrated Development Environment (IDE).
-We recommend IntelliJ IDEA, which is growing in popularity over Eclipse and preferred by some of us.
+Many faculty teaching introductory CS courses prefer an Integrated Development Environment (IDE).
+We recommend IntelliJ IDEA, which is growing in popularity over Eclipse and preferred by many of us.
 You can get the Community edition for free from the following URL and then install the Scala plugin through the plugin manager.

 - http://www.jetbrains.com/idea/download/